tracycox/dotfiles/docs/tasks.md

 ```
         db.reviews.update({storeId: {$in: ["18652","19552","10051","18501","19902","18101","18401","17551","18852","16251","18251","19852","13201"]}}, {$set: {dev: 'Y'}}, false, true)
 ```
+- [ ] XOHEADER type DB record
+    - [ ] record the ip address of the server
+- [ ] XML File drop for order

 - [ ] pictures for timeclock
 - [ ] web service conversion to rest
     - [ ] tax in broadleaf